fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [dafthack/MSOLSpray](https://github.com/dafthack/MSOLSpray) - A password spraying tool for Microsoft Online accounts (Azure/O365).
+The script logs if a user cred is valid, if MFA is enabled on the account, if a tenant doesn't exist, if a user doesn't exist, if t
 - [ChrisTitusTech/winutil](https://github.com/ChrisTitusTech/winutil) - Chris Titus Tech's Windows Utility - Install Programs, Tweaks, Fixes, and Updates
 - [pnp/provision-assist-m365](https://github.com/pnp/provision-assist-m365) - Provision Assist is a request and provisioning solution for Teams, Groups, SPO Sites and Viva Engage Communities in Microsoft 365.
 - [soteria-security/365Inspect](https://github.com/soteria-security/365Inspect) - A PowerShell script that automates the security assessment of Microsoft Office 365 environments.